Facebook Pixel The Kentucky Museum – Current Exhibits | Western Kentucky University

 Spotlight Gallery

-Closed until 2024
+Closed until Summer 2025

-Our Spotlight Gallery is closed in preparation for Sonic Landscape: Musical Legacies of South Central Kentucky, a multimedia-rich exhibition opening in early 2025.
+Our Spotlight Gallery is closed in preparation for Sonic Landscape: Musical Legacies of South Central Kentucky, a multimedia-rich exhibition opening in 2025.
 For a sneak preview, see the associated Kentucky Folklife Program website here.

 Excacation of a house showing various levels